lanbiolab/GANLDA/README.md

 # GAMCLDA
-The implementation of “GANLDA: Graph attention network for lncRNA-disease associations prediction”
+The implementation of “GANLDA: Graph attention network for lncRNA-disease associations prediction”, the GAT layer is based on [DGL](https://github.com/dmlc/dgl).

 ## Requirement